Academics

 Musicians, vocalists, actors, dancers, graphic designers, sculptors, painters, and artists form the Visual & Performing Arts Department at Catholic High.
 These students learn about history, foundational principles, and are assessed mainly by studio-based or performance-based projects.

 McCafferty Hall has been home to Catholic High's Visual & Performing Arts Department since 1960.
-When one walks the hall, she experiences creativity, displayed in the hard work of our student artists, photographers, musicians, actors, singers, and dancers.
-From art to theatrical productions to concerts, Catholic High's love for creativity shines.
+When one walks the hall, she experiences creativity, displayed in the inventiveness and hard work of our student artists, photographers, musicians, actors, singers, and dancers.
+From art to theatrical productions to concerts, Catholic High's love for ingenuity and creativity shines.
 Our comprehensive visual and performing arts curriculum helps to provide each Catholic High student with a full range of study that keeps our students involved and engaged.
-Students of every skill level are invited and encouraged to broaden their knowledge in one of the arts disciplines, and thereby fulfill their one arts credit requirement for graduation.
+Students of every skill level are invited and encouraged to broaden their knowledge in one of the arts disciplines, and thereby fulfill their one arts credit requirement for graduation or become an art enthusiast by taking many credits in the VPA Program.

 Back to top